We use cookies for essential functionality and, with your consent, analytics. Privacy Policy

 Get Started

 IceCubes captures both transcripts and AI-generated summaries automatically, with no bot joining your meetings.
 Free to start with 50 AI credits, no credit card required.
+For a deeper look at how to customize your summaries, check out our guide to building custom meeting summary templates.

 Add to Chrome | Add to Edge